guettli/programming-guidelines/README.md

 There are three ways you can implement the switch between the versions:

 * Via routing: You have one system and several servers.
 Some servers use version A, some version B. A router decides which server should handle the request
-* Via system: You have several systems (for example a system for each customer).
+* Via system: You have several systems (for example one system for each customer).
 You can update the system of one customer to version B, while the other customers use version A.
 * Via code: The source code contains both implementations.
 According to some condition either code version A or code version B gets executed.
 You usualy use a feature-flag for this.
 This feature-flag can be set per user (or per customer).

 For example you updating an internal tool, but you don't want to interrupt the work of all developers.

-You can implement canary releasing in an early adaptors list like this:
+Since it is just for internal tooling, you can implement canary releasing in an early adaptors list like this:

 ```
 if user in ['thomas', 'peter', 'hugo', ....]: